mannelokesh1998/data_engineer_assessment/docs/README.md

 ## Notes

 ### Assumptions
-- Data types were inferred based on `Field Config.xlsx`
+- Data types and field configurations are defined in `Field Config.xlsx`
 - Default values for NULL fields follow business logic assumptions
 - Boolean flags are normalized to consistent format (0/1)
+- SQL scripts are executed in numbered sequence (01, 02, 03, 04)

 ### Limitations
 - Some NULL and flag handling may require further clarification from stakeholders